medmunds/how-to-hire-a-rockstar/source/philosophy.rst

 (In fact, you could just administer an online test and not even bother with the hassle of an actual interview.)

-Interviewing for ability takes more preparation and effort, but it's not so hard once you know how.
+Interviewing for aptitude takes more preparation and effort, but it's not so hard once you know how.
 And it pays off right away.
 That's what this guide is all about.